zhange/Dominoes/README.md

 In Run Mode, you can click "Play Sequence" to begin tilting the first domino and start the sequence of toppling.
 You can also click "Reset Dominoes" to reset all dominoes to a standing position.
 Finally, you can click "Freeze" at any time during the falling of dominoes to freeze or un-freeze their motion.

+When in Run Mode, you can press the 1 or 2 key on the keyboard in order to switch to camera mode 1 and camera mode 2, respectively.
+Camera mode 1 follows the lead domino, and camera mode 2 views the action from a fixed point in space.

 Implementation Manual
 ---------------------